eduk8s-tests/lab-tkg-aws-installer/workshop/content/18-scaling-worker-nodes.md

 kubectl get nodes --kubeconfig=kubeconfig-dev-1.yaml
 ```

-The output should be similar to the following, confirming that there is now only one worker node.
+Once the worker node has been shutdown, the output should be similar to the following, confirming that there is now only one worker node.

 ```
 NAME                                            STATUS   ROLES    AGE   VERSION